Pushforfame/devart-template/project_summary.md

 ##Future Plan
 ![Example Image](http://feng-yuting.com/wp-content/uploads/2014/03/Installation.jpg "Example Image") We want to use installation as next step plan.
 We use face recognation and time as the element to the algorithm.
-We invite audience as curator to curator the photography show.
-The exhibition will over time base on people and time.
+People come to gallry and press the button.
+The mechine will print out a match picture.We invite audience as curator to curator this photography show.
+The exhibition will over time base on audience and time.